-This section contains general information on COVID 19 designed to support workplaces and employers.
+This section contains general information on COVID-19 designed to support workplaces and employers.
 Lambton Public Health provides advice based on best practices, available evidence and in the interest of employee and community health.
 Individual employers are responsible for decisions regarding worker safety as per the Ontario Occupational Health and Safety Act and other applicable legislation.
 Access the Government of Ontario website for full details on what workplaces can reopen, open with restrictions, and operate as an essential workplace (safety guidelines):

 Frequently Asked Questions